-Creamy, dreamy, garlicky and so tasty, this celeriac puree (or celery root puree) is an easy root vegetable side that’s perfect for Sunday supper or that special occasion meal.
+Creamy, garlicky, and so tasty, this celeriac puree (or celery root puree) is an easy root vegetable side that’s perfect for Sunday supper or that special occasion meal.
 It’s a wonderful alternative to potatoes when you’re craving something different!

 Remember when I shared that yummy celery root soup with you all?